 Lena has published on top-tier journals including Journal of Applied Psychology, Annual Review of Organizational Psychology and Organizational Behavior, Journal of Organizational Behavior, Journal of Occupational and Organizational Psychology.
 She is a current Associate Editor at the journal Applied Psychology: An International Review, while also sitting on the Editorial Board of the journal Human Relations.
 She is a past co-editor of an award-winning book series, Advances in Global Leadership, published by Emerald.

 Lena has many years of consulting experience in areas including talent assessment and management, leadership training and development, and organisational capability development.
-She has attracted approximately $1 million external funding into universities.
+She has attracted over $1.2 million external funding into universities.
 Lena has lived and worked in Australia, UK, US and China.

 Lena received a PhD in Work Psychology from University of Sheffield, UK, and MSc in Psychological Research Method and MA in Organisational Studies from University of Warwick, UK.
 Lena is certified for using a wide range of psychological assessment and training tools.